 Factors to consider when performing User Acceptance Testing

-Determining the scope of your user acceptance testing is crucial.
+Determining the scope of your UAT is crucial.
 If your parameters are too broad, you end up testing too much and wasting business users’ time.
 If your parameters are too narrow, you won’t test enough, which means your application will still be at risk post-production.

 - A dedicated UAT management solution can provide real-time reporting and dashboard capabilities that streamline this planning progress and grant you visibility into everyone’s UAT work.